Stono/ioredis-encrypted/README.md

 So for starters, install the module with: `npm install ioredis-encrypted`

 ## Support
-This module is currently under active development, subsequently only a small amount of redis commands are currently supported:
+**NOTE**: This implementation is limited to a small collection of commands, for my specific requirements.
+Sorry, there is only one of me!

   - get/set
   - hset/hget
   - hgetall
+  - lpush/lpop
+  - rpush/rpop

 All other commands __still work__, they blind proxy through to ioredis, they just won't store encrypted data.